 —Peter Conners, author of Growing Up Dead and Of Whiskey and Winter

 “Wingate’s is the voice of a 21st Century Jeremiah, fist raised against our corrupt milieu, heckling the multitudes who sustain it.
 But to say only this is to flatten the nuance that flares in the voice of this supplicant seeker.
 The strength of his critique resides in his candor about himself.
 An archetypal everyman, he points out the money lenders’ contradictions and his own, poking the darkness around us and calling out the truth: both devils and winged angels have come bearing this same message.”

 —Marilyn Krysl, author of Swear the Burning Vow> and Dinner with Osama

-The Birth of Trigonometry in the Bones of Olduvai is available now at Finishing Line Press.
+The Birth of Trigonometry in the Bones of Olduvai is available direct from Finishing Line Press, as well as Amazon.
 Hope you'll read and enjoy!

 A Mariner Original from Houghton Mifflin (2008)

 Winner of the Katharine Bakeless Nason Prize in Fiction from the Bread Loaf Writers’ Conference